 DSH-Napa is an Equal Opportunity Employer

-All application materials that are uploaded via the APPIC Applicant Portal (e.g., transcripts and letters of recommendation), as well as Form 678, must be received by Friday, November 15, 2019, to enable the Internship Director and Training Committee sufficient time to review applications.
-Please refer to the deadlines for submission of rank order lists on the APPIC website.
+All application materials that are uploaded via the APPIC Applicant Portal (e.g., transcripts and letters of recommendation), as well as Form 678, must be received by Tuesday, November 14, 2023, 11:59pm Eastern Standard Time (8:59pm Pacific Standard Time) to enable the Internship Director and Training Committee sufficient time to review applications.
+Please refer to the deadlines for submission of rank order lists on the APPIC/NMS websites.
 We adhere to the APPIC and APA policies and procedures regarding offers and acceptances.
 All application materials will be reviewed and rated by the Psychology Internship Advisory Committee.
-Applicants who receive the highest rankings will be invited for an in-person interview.
-Interviews will be conducted in January 2020, and will include a hospital tour.
+Applicants who receive the highest rankings will be invited for a virtual interview, which will be held in January 2024.

 For more information, please contact: